blt-r/assembly-things/README.md

 # assembly-things
-A couple of smoll assembly programs I wrote in x86_64 assembly for Linux
+A couple of small programs I wrote in x86_64 assembly for Linux

 - `hello_world.asm`: Prints `Hello, World!` to stdout
 - `fizzbuzz.asm`: A FizzBuzz program